keepassxreboot/keepassxc/docs/QUICKSTART.md

 ### Enable Sharing

-To use sharing, you need to enable for the application.
+To use sharing, you need to enable it for the application.

 1. Go to Tools &rarr; Settings.
 1. Select the category KeeShare.